Automate IT resource request approval workflows

 • Who will create the resource?

-Once the validation cycle workflow has been established and validated for each resource, it needs to be automated.
+Once the validation cycle workflow has been established and validated for each resource, it becomes necessary to automate it.

-Putting the workflow into practice can't really be done manually.
-Let me explain: for Salesforce, you've decided to send the request from the manager to the purchasing department, then to IT; for Microsoft 365, all you need is the manager's approval, then off to IT...
+The implementation of the workflow cannot really be manual.
+Let me explain: you have decided to send the request for Salesforce, from the manager to the purchasing department, then to IT; for Microsoft 365, only the manager's validation is required, then directly to IT…

 ➡️ Who will remember all this?